QilongZhang/srswiki/v2_EN_DeliveryHLS.md

-# Delivery HLS
+# HLS Delivery

-SRS supports RTMP and HLS, the most popular delivery protocol for internet.
+SRS supports RTMP and HLS, the most popular delivery protocols for the Internet.

-RTMP is Adobe RTMP(Realtime Message Protocol), for low latency live streaming, and the standard protocol for internet encoder, and the best protocol for flash on PC.
+RTMP is Adobe RTMP (Realtime Message Protocol), for low latency live streaming, and the standard protocol for Internet encoding, and the best protocol for Flash on PC.

-HLS is Apple HLS(Http Live Streaming), for both live and vod streaming over HTTP, and the standard protocol on Apple platform.
+HLS is Apple HLS (HTTP Live Streaming), for both live and VOD streaming over HTTP, and the standard protocol on Apple platforms.

-Server deliverying HLS and RTMP can support all screen.
-For RTMP, see: [Delivery RTMP](v1_EN_DeliveryRTMP)。
+Servers delivering both HLS and RTMP can support all screens.
+For RTMP, see: [RTMP Delivery](v1_EN_DeliveryRTMP)。

-For information about compare RTMP and HLS, read [RTMP PK HLS](v1_EN_RTMP.PK.HTTP).
+For information comparing RTMP and HLS, read [RTMP PK HLS](v1_EN_RTMP.PK.HTTP).

 For information about how to deploy SRS to support HLS, read [Usage: HLS](v1_EN_SampleHLS).

 ## Use Scenario

 The main use scenario of HLS:
-* Cross Platform: Live streaming on PC is RTMP, and some as library can play HLS on flash right now.
-Android 3.0 can play HLS, and Apple always support HLS.
+* Cross Platform: the default for live streaming to PCs is RTMP, although some libraries can play HLS in Flash right now.
+Android 3.0+ can play HLS, and iOS has always supported HLS.
-* Industrial Strength on Apple: The most stable live streaming protocol for OSX/IOS is HLS, similar the RTMP for flash.
+* Industrial Strength on Apple platforms: the most stable live streaming protocol for OSX/iOS is HLS, similar to RTMP for Flash on Windows PCs.
-* Friendly for CDN: The HLS over HTTP is friendly for CDN to delivery HLS.
+* Friendly for CDNs: HLS, since it streams over HTTP, is a CDN-friendly delivery protocol.
-* Simple: The HLS is open protocol and there are lots of tools for ts.
+* Simple: HLS is an open protocol and there are lots of tools for TS (MPEG transport stream is the container format used by HLS).

-In a word, HLS is the best delivery protocol when user donot care about the latency, for both PC and mobile(Android and IOS).
+In a word, HLS is the best delivery protocol when the user does not care about the latency, for both PC and mobile (Android and iOS).

 ## Delivering Streams

-The table bellow describes the different protocols for PC and mobile platform.
+The table below describes the different protocols for PC and mobile platforms.

 <table>
 <thead>